 Benefits programs pay families to care for seniors

-We found 3 benefits programs that pay family members (and sometimes spouses) for caring for their older adult.
-Find out how they work and where to apply.
+We found 3 government programs that pay family members (and sometimes spouses) for caring for an older adult.
+We explain how they work and where to apply.

 3 ways of getting paid as a family caregiver

 That person could be a family member or friend instead of a professional caregiver.
 Some states also allow a spouse to be the paid caregiver.

 Each state has its own eligibility requirements and name for its program.
 If your older adult is accepted into the state’s program, the amount of money they receive will depend on a Medicaid assessment of need and the average state wage for in-home care aides.

 To find the local Medicaid office and learn how to apply for the program, it’s best to start with the local Area Agency on Aging.
 Ask them how to contact the local Medicaid office or how to apply for a program that would pay you for caring for your older adult.

 Some states may have similar programs that pay family caregivers, but for people who are not eligible for Medicaid or who have specific conditions like traumatic brain injury.